RavenSystem/mgostoHAA/README.md

 ## Overview

 This is an intermediate firmware that can be used to install [HAA HomeKit firmware](https://github.com/RavenSystem/esp-homekit-devices) on various Shelly models.
-It will install the latest released version, and you can continue from there to your favourite target release.
+It will install the latest `fullhaaboot.bin` released version.

 ## Install